The Site & its History

 April 2012

-Since 2002, the Jardin aux Habitants designed by Robert Milin on land adjoining Palais de Tokyo (rue de la Manutention) is the pride and joy of the 16 gardeners who each cultivate their own small plot of land, nurturing plants and vegetation that reflect their own personality.
+Since 2002, the Jardin aux Habitants, designed by Robert Milin on the land adjacent to the Palais de Tokyo, located on rue de la Manutention, has been a source of joy for the 16 gardeners who each cultivate their own little plot of land in such a way as to make it a vegetal reflection of their personality.

-A favourite hangout of Parisian skateboarders who have nicknamed it the « dome », the esplanade is where they come to practice their ollies at the foot of Antoine Bourdelle’s France.
-Designed in 1922, this monumental sculpture depicts Pallas Athénée, the ancient goddess of war, surrounded by serpents of wisdom.
-Featuring a large central pool, the esplanade is decorated with several other sculptures designed by Léon-Ernest Drivier, Auguste Guénot, Louis Dejean and Aristide Maillol.
+It is the meeting place of Parisian skateboarders, who nickname it “the dome” and come to do flips at the foot of Antoine Bourdelle’s France.
+Created in 1922, this monumental sculpture represents Pallas Athenaeus, the ancient goddess of war, surrounded by the serpents of Wisdom.
+With a large central pool, the square is decorated with several other sculptures designed by Léon-Ernest Drivier, Auguste Guénot, Louis Dejean and Aristide Maillol.